-Today’s fleet managers are confronted with multiple challenges, from ongoing driver shortages to complex and oftentimes restrictive state and federal regulations, and that’s just for starters.
-Add to that the specific concerns of food shippers, and the picture becomes even more complicated.
+Today’s fleet managers are confronted with multiple challenges, from ongoing driver shortages to complex and sometimes restrictive state and federal regulations, and that’s just for starters.
+Add to that the unique concerns of food shippers, and the picture becomes even more complicated.

-We checked in with trailer manufacturers, 3PLs, and software and technology providers to get their perspective on the marketplace, and most importantly, find out how they’re helping fleet managers stay competitive and compliant.
+We checked in with equipment manufacturers, 3PLs, and software and technology providers to get their perspective on the marketplace, and most importantly, find out how they’re helping fleet managers stay competitive and compliant.

 There’s a consensus on the top challenges facing the industry as a whole, with the ongoing driver shortage and rising fuel costs among them.